Cars Legacy Guardian, Pixar Animation Studios

 President and CEO, Justice Brothers, Inc. and co-host, Motor Trend Radio

 Justice is a 40+year veteran in the automotive and racing fields.
 As the son of one of the famed Justice Brothers, he has spent his life around the legends of the industry and is an acknowledged expert and historian in the automotive field.
-Ed is a contributor to MSNBC and other media outlets and serves as the Master of Ceremonies for several automotive events throughout the United States.
-While this is the first time he’ll emcee part of the program at Car Classic, he has a longstanding relationship with the College, having served on the faculty of Art Center’s “Made in L.A.” series of classes previously offered through our Public Programs.
+Justice is a contributor to MSNBC and other media outlets and serves as the Master of Ceremonies for several automotive events throughout the United States.
+He has a longstanding relationship with the College, having emceed at Car Classic in 2012 and serving on the faculty of Art Center’s “Made in L.A.” series of classes previously offered through our Public Programs.